Maryland Quit Claim Deed Form

 - The paper used must be white and be “of sufficient weight or thickness as to be clearly readable.”

-Names (§ 3-104(5)(d)): The Deed must have the names, either typed or printed, of each person who signs it directly above or below their signature.
+Names (§ 3-104(5)(d)): The form must have the names, either typed or printed, of each person who signs it directly above or below their signature.

-How to file a Quit Claim Deed in Maryland (§ 3-103): A Maryland Quit Claim Deed must be submitted with the Clerk of the Circuit Court in the jurisdiction the property is situated.
-If the property is situated in more than one county, recordings will need to take place in all such counties.
+Once completed, the deed must be submitted with the Clerk of the Circuit Court in the jurisdiction the property is situated.
+If the property is situated in more than one county, recordings will need to take place in all applicable counties.

 The party filing the form should be aware that certain filing fees will apply.
-They should also be mindful that other additional documents not listed above may need to be provided.
-As such, they are recommended to contact their respective Clerk of the Circuit Court to confirm which forms are needed.
+They should also be mindful that the deed will need to be filed alongside a Land Intake Sheet (above).